swcarpentry/website/_posts/2016/01/2016-01-14-steering-harris.md

 The phrase “**integration across levels**” is the most used phrase among my colleagues from then [Hofmann Lab](http://cichlid.biosci.utexas.edu/) and [NS&B](http://www.mbl.edu/nsb/).
 This refers to examining the evolutionary, physiological, genomic, genetic, neural, and environmental mechanisms that contribute to variation in animal behavior.

 As a member of the steering committee, my vision would be to **promote integration** across organization levels.
-Our community is growing rapidly in terms of membership, numbers of workshops hosted, and depth of resources, so **my overarching goal** is to ensure that each level or organization is aware of and acting on the progress of the others.
+Our community is growing rapidly, so **my overarching goal** is to ensure that each level or organization is aware of and acting on the progress of the others.

 **Specifically**, in 2016 I would focus on: